Do Student Loans Affect Your Credit Score?

 Enroll in deferment or forbearance

-If you struggle to make payments, your loan servicer may also offer a deferment or forbearance plan to give you some breathing room.
+If you struggle to make payments, your loan provider may offer a deferment or forbearance plan to give you some breathing room.
 These plans let you temporarily reduce or skip payments.
 Deferred payments accrue no interest, while forbearance plans do.

 FAQ